rooklift/disorderBook/README.md

 An implementation of a **[Stockfighter](http://stockfighter.io)** server in Python 3<br>
 Written by Stockfighter user Amtiskaw (a.k.a.
 Fohristiwhirl on GitHub)

-## Requirements

-With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; you could install it through `pip install bottle`, but a copy of the library is included in this repo (and will be used if Bottle is not otherwise installed).

-You might want to [set up a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to do your work in.

 ## Usage

 * Run `python3 disorderBook_main.py` &nbsp; (also requires `disorderBook_book.py` to be present)
 * Connect your trading bots to &nbsp; **http://127.0.0.1:8000/ob/api/** &nbsp; instead of the normal URL
 * Don't use https

+## Requirements

+With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; a copy of the library is included in the repo, though you could also install it with through `pip install bottle`.

+You might want to [set up a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to do your work in.

 ## Authentication